llvm/llvm-project/clang/docs/StandardCPlusPlusModules.rst

     return B();
   }

-Now let's compile the project (For brevity, some commands are omitted.):
+To compile the project (for brevity, some commands are omitted.):

 .. code-block:: console